Mobile home for max. 4 adults + 2 children in Dalmatia

 If travelling with your pet, they will require up-to-date vaccinations, a pet passport and a microchip.
 The Croatian kuna is in circulation, and British nationals will not require a Visa to enter the country.
 English is widely spoken in major cities and even the smaller villages, so making yourself understood is no problem.

-Premantura, Croatian Adriatic Coast (South coast of Istria)
+Grebastica, Croatian Adriatic Coast (Mainland coast of Dalmatia)